Naman-Gujarathi/Gujarathi_Naman_002770751/README.md

 >This application can be used for storing, retrieving an updating the details of patients, doctor, Community Admin, System Admin and Hospital admin

->This application just runs crud operations over the records saved in memory.
-It run on datastructure Arraylist.
-In this desktop based application there is no database is used.
+>The records saved in memory are only subjected to crude processing by this program.
+The data structure used was an arraylist.
+There is no database used in this desktop-based program.

-In this application we are performing CRUD operation on patients by system admin annd CRU operation on Hospital Admin.
-Doctor can view records of patient , and can update patient records.
-Patient can Signin Signup in application and can book a encounter.
-Community admin can search records on the basis of Community, Area.
+In this application, system administrators do CRUD operations on patients while hospital administrators execute CRU operations.
+Doctor has access to patient records and can update them.
+The patient can log in, register, and schedule an appointment through the app.
+Records can be searched based on community and area by community admin.

-Patient can book an encounter on the basis of nearest hospital.
+The patient can schedule an appointment based on the closest hospital.

 ## Functionalities

-**Create the encounter for patient.
-It has dynamic validations for every field**

-**View the data of the patient/doctor by clicking the name field of the table**

-**Update the details with similar validations as create functionality**
+**Make the patient's encounter.
+Each field has dynamic validations.**

+**By selecting the table's name field, you may see the patient or doctor's data.**

 **Delete the record of the patient/doctor**